-Debbie Handley Cummins BEM was Inducted into The Sport Australia Hall of Fame in 2017 as an Athlete Member for the sport of Water Polo.
+Debbie Handley Cummins BEM was inducted into the Sport Australia Hall of Fame in 2017 as an Athlete Member for her contribution to the sport of water polo.

 Starting out with Tugun Water Polo Club, Debbie Handley Cummins earned state selection in 1974 and was named Queensland captain in 1975, a position she held for the next 15 years as the Maroons won six women’s national titles.